gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 ### Tuesday, September 3rd, 2024

+### New ✨
+- Filter by PR and issue status field.
+- Filter by user

 ### Improvements 🙌
  - Repository Management tab:
    - The search bar will be automatically focused when accessing the Repository Management tab.